The next KBP application cycle is Sept. 1 - Dec. 31, 2020.

 Click on "+" after each question to view the answer:

-Typically, residents apply in September during their first year of residency.
-If application is made in a later year, then the total loan amount will be reduced.
-Application cannot be made during the last/final year of residency.
+Typically, primary care residents apply in September during their first year of residency.
+If application is made in a later year, then the total loan amount could be reduced.
+Psychiatric residents typically apply during year one or two.
 Applications are taken from September 1 to December 31 each year, and are awarded in the order they are received until all loans are committed.

 Resident physicians must complete a one-month rural rotation during their residency program.

 KBP loan forgiveness consists of two separate loans: one from the State of Kansas, and the other from a rural health care organization selected by the resident physician.
-Through KBP the State will loan participants up to $10,000 (typically $5,000 during the second and third years of residency training.)
+Through KBP the State will loan participants up to $10,000.
 The rural health care organization is encouraged to match that amount and to loan at least an additional $6,000.
 The combined total of all loans may be $26,000 or more.